GLYCAM1

+Glycosylation-dependent cell adhesion molecule-1 is a protein that is encoded by the GLYCAM1 gene.
+In humans, GLYCAM1 is a pseudogene while in many other mammals including mouse, it is a protein coding gene.

-Glycosylation-dependent cell adhesion molecule-1 (GLYCAM1) is a proteoglycan ligand expressed on cells of the high endothelial venules in lymphoid tissues.
+GLYCAM1 is a proteoglycan ligand expressed on cells of the high endothelial venules in lymphoid tissues.
 It is the ligand for the receptor L-selectin allowing for naive lymphocytes to exit the bloodstream into lymphoid tissues.

 GLYCAM1 binds to L-selectin by presenting one or more O-linked carbohydrates to the lectin domain of the leukocyte cell surface selectin.

 Data suggests that GLYCAM1 is a hormone-regulated milk protein that is part of the milk mucin complex.

 GlyCAM-1 is expressed exclusively on high endothelial venules.
 It is unclear how GlyCAM-1 is attached to the membrane as it lacks a transmembrane region.